Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   ['b', 'c', 'd', 'e', 'f', 'g']
   ```

-- Consecutive slices can be appended to one another by making each successive
+- Consecutive slices can be concatenated to one another by making each successive
   slice's `start` the same as the previous slice's `stop`.
 For example, for our
   list `a`, `a[2:3] + a[3:5]` is the same as `a[2:5]`.